kevgo/text-runner/documentation/installation.md

 ### Creating a configuration file

-To scaffold a config file, open a terminal, go to the folder where you want to configure TextRunner, and run:
+To scaffold a configuration file, open a terminal, go to the folder where you want to configure TextRunner, and run:

 <pre type="shell/command">
 text-runner setup
 </pre>

 This creates a configuration file called <a type="workspace/existing-file">
-**text-runner.jsonc** that looks like this:
+**text-runner.jsonc** with this content:

 ```jsonc
 {